BlackDice/scent/readme.md

 #### Action in the engine

-Engine wraps action functionality and provides much easier interface than the one provided above.
+Engine wraps action functionality and provides somewhat easier interface than the one provided above.
 As the bonus, the name of action type doesn't need to be string since ES6 Map is used underneath.
 You can use any object or identifier you like.

 ##### Triggering actions